 “…because I am naked…”

 To the Magic Man:

-You do tell him that prayers are like grants to college and magic are like student loans to college.
+You do tell him that prayers are like grants for college and magic is like student loans for college.

-Magic collects interest and create debt slaves and miracles don’t.
+Magic collects interest and creates debt slaves, miracles don’t.

 In a miracle, you don’t have to pay it back with interest.